TizzyT566/BijouDB/README.md

 As a convention you should end the field with `References`.

 Create a property with the type of the referenced Record.
-This property should be an array `[]`.
+This property should be an `IEnumerable<T>`.

 Use the `To()` method passing in `this`.